cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/207_Closures.md

 >
 > Don’t worry if you are not familiar with the concept of “capturing”.
 It is explained in detail below in [Capturing Values](#capturing-values "Capturing Values").

-Global and nested functions, as introduced in [Functions], are actually special cases of closures.
+Global and nested functions, as introduced in [Functions](206_Functions.html "Functions"), are actually special cases of closures.
 Closures take one of three forms:

 - Global functions are closures that have a name and do not capture any values.
 - Nested functions are closures that have a name and can capture values from their enclosing function.